 I won't even pretend to understand the physics of suspended canopy weights vs. weights that sit on the ground (if someone does understand the physics of suspended weights vs. weights on the ground, I'd love your input), so I'm not going to get into the pros and cons of weighting your tent with hanging weights vs. using weights secured to the base of your tent legs from the point of view of how each system reacts to the wind.

-However, I have found that many craft shows I have attended or researched require participants to use tent weights that are suspended from each of the four corners of their tents.
-Therefore, my suggestion would be to research the craft shows that you plan to attend.
+Some craft shows have specific requirements about the type of tent weights you must use.
+Therefore, my suggestion would be to research the requirements of craft shows that you plan to attend.
 Find the rules for vendors published on their websites, determine their requirements for weighting craft tents (they will likely specify type of weights required and amount of weight per leg) and ensure you buy or make a system of tent weights that will comply with the rules of any show you are likely to attend.

 Homemade vs. Store Bought